Digital Light Processing (DLP) 3D Printing Explained

 DLP vs. SLA: A Comparative Look

-SLA parts, like this one, can appear very similar to DLP parts.
+Like this one, SLA parts can appear very similar to DLP parts.

 Speed: DLP generally offers faster print times because it can completely cure entire layers.